alphagov/govuk-developer-docs/source/mobile/backend/remote-config-runbook.html.md

 ## General guidance

+> High-level background information about the App, its architecture and general incident management information can be found on the [wiki](https://gov-uk.atlassian.net/wiki/spaces/GOVUK/pages/4137025538/Incident+management).

 Remote config is administered through the [alphagov/govuk-mobile-backend-config](https://github.com/alphagov/govuk-mobile-backend-config) repository.
+Outside of the GOV.UK App team, **in order to make changes you must be a member of [@gov-uk-production-admin](https://github.com/orgs/alphagov/teams/gov-uk-production-admin)**.

 There is some guidance in the README as to how the repository works, but briefly:

 * New versions of config are written into the `./versions` directory.
 You should not update config version documents, but create a new one each time you want to make an update.
 * Config version documents follow [semantic versioning](https://semver.org/).
 In general if you are making an emergency change, this should be a `PATCH` update on top of the existing version.